-Chapter 22.
+Chapter 23.
 Example: Parent/Child

-One of the very first things that new users try to do with NHibernate is to model a parent / child type relationship.
+One of the first things that new users want to do with NHibernate is to model a parent/child type relationship.
 There are two different approaches to this.
-For various reasons the most convenient approach, especially for new users, is to model both Parent and Child as entity classes with a <one-to-many> association from Parent to Child.
-(The alternative approach is to declare the Child as a <composite-element>.)
-Now, it turns out that default semantics of a one to many association (in NHibernate) are much less close to the usual semantics of a parent / child relationship than those of a composite element mapping.
-We will explain how to use a bidirectional one to many association with cascades to model a parent / child relationship efficiently and elegantly.
-It's not at all difficult!
+The most convenient approach, especially for new users, is to model both Parent and Child as entity classes with a <one-to-many> association from Parent to Child.
+The alternative approach is to declare the Child as a <composite-element>.
+The default semantics of a one to many association in NHibernate are much less close to the usual semantics of a parent/child relationship than those of a composite element mapping.
+We will explain how to use a bidirectional one to many association with cascades to model a parent/child relationship efficiently and elegantly.

-22.1.
+23.1.
 A note about collections

-NHibernate collections are considered to be a logical part of their owning entity; never of the contained entities.
-This is a crucial distinction!
-It has the following consequences:
+NHibernate collections are considered to be a logical part of their owning entity and not of the contained entities.
+Be aware that this is a critical distinction that has the following consequences:

-- When we remove / add an object from / to a collection, the version number of the collection owner is incremented. - If an object that was removed from a collection is an instance of a value type (eg, a composite element), that object will cease to be persistent and its state will be completely removed from the database.
-Likewise, adding a value type instance to the collection will cause its state to be immediately persistent. - On the other hand, if an entity is removed from a collection (a one-to-many or many-to-many association), it will not be deleted, by default.
-This behavior is completely consistent a change to the internal state of another entity should not cause the associated entity to vanish!
+- When you remove/add an object from/to a collection, the version number of the collection owner is incremented. - If an object that was removed from a collection is an instance of a value type (e.g., a composite element), that object will cease to be persistent and its state will be completely removed from the database.
+Likewise, adding a value type instance to the collection will cause its state to be immediately persistent. - Conversely, if an entity is removed from a collection (a one-to-many or many-to-many association), it will not be deleted by default.
+This behavior is completely consistent; a change to the internal state of another entity should not cause the associated entity to vanish.
 Likewise, adding an entity to a collection does not cause that entity to become persistent, by default.

-Instead, the default behavior is that adding an entity to a collection merely creates a link between the two entities, while removing it removes the link.
-This is very appropriate for all sorts of cases.
-Where it is not appropriate at all is the case of a parent / child relationship, where the life of the child is bound to the lifecycle of the parent.
+Adding an entity to a collection, by default, merely creates a link between the two entities.
+Removing the entity will remove the link.
+This is appropriate for all sorts of cases.
+However, it is not appropriate in the case of a parent/child relationship.
+In this case, the life of the child is bound to the life cycle of the parent.

-22.2.
+23.2.
 Bidirectional one-to-many